 Diagnostic Cytogenetics Inc.’s quick and accurate analysis will provide your patient with true peace of mind.
 Our laboratory genetic counselor is always available for consultation and research for prenatal indications and testing.

-Diagnostic Cytogenetics Inc. (DCI) can perform chromosome analysis on amniotic fluid, chorionic villus, and percutaneous umbilical blood (PUBS) specimens
+Diagnostic Cytogenetics Inc. (DCI) can perform chromosome analysis on amniotic fluid and percutaneous umbilical blood (PUBS) specimens

 Indication for Testing

 • Advanced maternal age

 • Fetal abnormalities on ultrasound that are suggestive of a chromosomal defect.

 • Deletions and duplications (>5Mb)

 • Deletions or duplications that are too small to be seen by microscope (<5Mb)

 For amniotic fluid specimens, the in-situ method of cell culture and clonal analysis is performed.
 G-banded metaphase spreads from 12-15 clones from a minimum of 2 independent cultures are examined.
 For PUBS samples, G-banded chromosomes from 20 metaphase cells are examined.

 For all samples, 5 cells are completely analyzed and at least 3 karyograms are prepared.
 Additional chromosome analysis and special banding techniques are employed as needed.